Villadsen algebras: On Villadsen idempotents.

-\begin{proposition}Let $A$ be a separable unital simple C*-algebra with homotopic flip.
-Then the algebra $A$ also has approximately inner flip. \end{proposition} \begin{proof} We are given that the flip automorphism $\sigma\colon A\tensor A\to A\tensor A$ is connected to the identity automorphism $\Id \colon A\tensor A\to A\tensor A$ by a continuous path of automorphisms.
-We are to show that the flip automorphism is in fact an approximately inner automorphism of $A\tensor A.$ An automorphism that is connected to the identity acts like the identity on $KK$-theory.
-In other words, since the flip automorphism $\sigma$ is in the same class as the identity isomorphism $\Id$, we have $KK(\sigma)=KK(\Id).$ But then, applying the previous lemma with $\iota=\Id,$ $\phi=\Id,$ and $\psi=\alpha,$ we conclude that $\alpha$ is approximately inner.
-(The map $\iota$ is strongly full because $A\tensor A$ is simple.) \end{proof}
+\begin{proposition}Let $A$ be a separable unital simple C*-algebra with norm homotopic flip.
+Then the algebra $A$ also has approximately inner flip. \end{proposition} \begin{proof} We are given that the flip automorphism $\sigma\colon A\tensor A\to A\tensor A$ is connected to the identity automorphism $\Id \colon A\tensor A\to A\tensor A$ by a norm continuous path of automorphisms.
+We are to show that the flip automorphism is in fact an approximately inner automorphism of $A\tensor A,$ and this follows from \cref{th:norm.homotopy}. \end{proof}

 \begin{corollary} The tensor idempotents $V_p$ have approximately inner flip. \end{corollary}

 We recall the known result that if an algebra $A$ has approximately inner flip, then its infinite tensor product becomes $\Z$-stable and also has the strongly self-absorbing property \cite[Prop 1.9]{TW2009}: \begin{corollary} The infinite tensor product $\bigotimes V_p $ is strongly self-absorbing. \end{corollary} This provides an interesting collection of idempotents.
 As previously mentioned, we can replace the Hilbert cube $\U$ by an infinite-dimensional sphere.
 We omit the details, and give just the first step: \begin{lemma} The infinite-dimensional sphere $S^\infty$ has the $\omega$-homogeneity property, and the associated abelian C*-algebra $C(S^{\infty} )$ is an idempotent. \end{lemma} \begin{proof} Modelling $S^\infty$ by the unitary group of separable Hilbert space, we have $S^\infty\times S^\infty\isom S^\infty,$ and the $\omega$-homogeneity property is a corollary of \cref{thm:CDH}. \end{proof}